Gearank – Music Gear Information for Live Performance or Studio

 Powered PA Speaker as an Alternative

 Powered PA speakers are full range speakers that often come with built-in multi-channel controls.
 Often they have enough number of channels for both guitar and vocal mic.
 This makes them suitable acoustic guitar amplifiers, especially for acoustic-electric guitars.
 These speakers are also versatile enough to handle different types of electronic instruments.
 They provide good sound and ample projection for acoustic guitarists, but their main downside is lack of anti-feedback control and guitar specific effects.
+But if your version of a good amp is having plug-and-play simplicity, then you may consider getting a powered PA speaker.

 Best Acoustic Guitar Amp Selection Methodology

 The first Edition was published in 2016.
-The current edition was published on May 2023.
+The current edition was published on May 16, 2024.

 We looked at all of the acoustic guitar amps that were available at major online music gear retailers in the USA.
 Note that we did not include modeling amps that provide models of acoustic amps despite the fact that some retailers include modeling amps in their acoustic amp category pages.